Understanding Seller Concessions

-Depending on the market in your area and the condition of the property you’re buying, you may still be able to secure seller concessions.
+Seller concessions are tough to find in a hot real estate market but depending on the market in your area and the condition of the property you’re buying, you may still be able to secure seller concessions to save you money on your next real estate buy.

-The U.S. real estate market is as hot as it’s been in over a decade, and unlike the housing bubble of the late aughts, this market appears to be far more stable.
+The U.S. real estate market is as hot as it’s been in over a decade, and unlike the housing bubble of the late aughts, this market appears to be far more stable and is poised to continue last year’s trends.
 Rising housing prices are being driven primarily by once-in-a-lifetime interest rates and inadequate building following the aforementioned bubble.
 That confluence of factors has created the mother of all sellers’ markets.
 While in most of the country it’s far more common to find buyers willing to offer concessions to secure the home of their dreams, it’s still possible to secure seller concessions if the local market or property condition warrants it.

 Generally speaking, concessions are agreements between the buyer and seller to either waive certain steps in the transaction process or to cover costs of the other party.
 In the hottest real estate markets, it’s not uncommon to find buyers offering concessions such as waiving home inspections or accepting the property as-is (meaning buying the property without any improvements by the seller).
 If you’re currently shopping for property in those markets, you’re highly unlikely to receive seller concessions.